-3.10 Foreign Exchange
+4.10.5 Foreign Exchange

-The LCR must be reported in converted sterling using the published prior 30 June rates for a year-end Coming-into-Line submission or the 31 December rates for a mid-year Coming-into-Line submission.
-Mid-year FX adjustments are detailed in Section 4.5.1.1.
+The LCR must be reported in converted sterling using the published prior 30 June rates for the September/October submissions or the 31 December rates for a mid-year Coming-into-Line submission.
+Mid-year FX adjustments are detailed in section 5.5.1.1.
+Please see section 5.5.1 for FX rates to be used for the QCT.